-The mission of the Occupational Ergonomics and Biomechanics Laboratory is to research innovative ways of measuring, quantifying and understanding human physiological and biomechanical capacities to do productive, quality, and healthful work.
+The Occupational Ergonomics and Biomechanics Laboratory at the University of Wisconsin-Madison researches innovative ways for measuring, quantifying and understanding human physiological and biomechanical capacities to do productive, quality, and healthful work.

 Research in the Occupational Ergonomics and Biomechanics Laboratory, under the direction of Professor Robert G. Radwin, focuses on the physiological and biomechanical aspects of work.
 Our goal is to understand how to better design jobs, equipment, tools, products, and environments in which people play a significant role, so that human capabilities are maximized, physical stress is minimized, and workload is optimized.
 This includes studying ergonomics aspects of the design, selection, installation and use of manually operated equipment and products; investigating the causes and prevention of work related musculoskeletal disorders; developing novel measurements and methods for assessing exposure to physical stress in the workplace; and quantifying functional deficits associated with musculoskeletal and neuromuscular disorders for medical surveillance, rehabilitation and prevention.